BitGo/proof-of-solvency/README.md

 This is the command used by a client with a Go Account to verify their account balance was included in the total liabilities published by BitGo.
 Steps for verification for a Go Account:
 1) Login to the BitGo website.
 2) Navigate to the Assets > GoAccount tab and click on the "Download Liability Proofs" button to download the `accountproof.json` corresponding to the Go Account.
-(At this point, it can be verified that inside `AccountInfo` object inside the downloaded file, the `UserId` field corresponds to the wallet address of the Go Account and the Balance list corresponds to the balance of the GoAccount for supported currencies.)
+(At this point, it can be verified that inside `AccountInfo` object inside the downloaded file, the `WalletId` field corresponds to the wallet address of the Go Account and the Balance list corresponds to the balance of the GoAccount for supported currencies.)
 3) Using the binary, run:
 ```bash
 ./bgproof userverify path/to/accountproof.json